RyanBram/RPGMDynamicActions/DynamicMotion/ActionTemplate.md

-# DynamicMotion Acting template [RPG Maker MV plug-in]
+# Action Template

 This page is part of the description of the Dynamic Motion plug-in .

 I will introduce acting templates.
-There is some overlap with the basic usage page.
+There is some duplication with the basic usage page.
 However, this is just a brief explanation.
 Please see there for details.

-### attack
+## attack
 Swing the equipped weapon.
 ```
 <D-Motion:attack/> // 武器振り